 SJTP Publications and in Popular Press

 One of the goals of the SJRC is to produce and support original research that translate into public and online spheres.
 The SJTP is often looked at as an exemplar in interdisciplinarity programming and research, often appearing in press in the form of op-ed’s, coverage of event programming, and interviews about Center practices and methodologies.
+Select articles about the SJTP and coverage of it in the media are below:

 Your support builds SJTP and trains a new generation